• One-Day Course

 When senior managers are deciding whether or not to go ahead with a proposal, they need to feel confident that the recommended proposal has been carefully considered and is the best approach under the circumstances.
 That’s the role of a business case.

 This workshop provides the tools and techniques required to build a strong business case so you increase your chances of success.
+We explore the pre-writing tools needed to justify the recommendation, provide writing guidelines, and review a proven template for increasing your chances of getting a positive outcome.

 WHO SHOULD ATTEND: